matplotlib/matplotlib/doc/devel/coding_guide.rst

 inconsistencies the user can work around in their code) are on a case-by-case basis, should be low-risk, and need someone to advocate for and shepherd through the backport.

+The only changes to be backported to 2.2.N-doc are changes to :path:`doc`, :path:`examples`, or :path:`totorials`.
+Any changes to :path:`lib` or :path:`src` should not be backported to this branch.

 Automated backports
 -------------------